Shari Lewis: Personal life

-Lewis kept her surname from her first marriage to Stan Lewis (1932–1968).
+Lewis kept her surname from her first marriage to Stan Lewis (1932–1968), a television business executive.
+They were high school sweethearts, married in 1953, and divorced in 1957 to protect her public reputation and career when Stan was implicated in the 1950s quiz show scandals.

 Her second husband was publisher Jeremy Tarcher (1932–2015), a brother of novelist Judith Krantz.
 Lewis met Tarcher on the set of a radio show; they married a year later.
-They had a daughter, Mallory Tarcher.

-Mallory Tarcher wrote for the shows Lamb Chop's Play-Along and The Charlie Horse Music Pizza.
-She legally changed her last name to Lewis and took over her mother's work with Lamb Chop in 2000.
+They had a daughter, Mallory Tarcher, who wrote for two TV shows: Lamb Chop's Play-Along and its spin-off The Charlie Horse Music Pizza.
+Mallory legally changed her last name to Lewis and took over her mother's work with Lamb Chop in 2000, two years after Shari's death.

 Prior to her death, Shari Lewis sold the rights to Lamb Chop to Golden Books Family Entertainment.
 When Golden filed for bankruptcy, these rights were transferred to Classic Media, which was later acquired by DreamWorks Animation (now part of NBCUniversal).
 Mallory Lewis still owns the live-performing rights to the Lamb Chop character.

-On September 20, 2015, 17 years after her death, Lewis's husband, Jeremy Tarcher, died from Parkinson's disease; he was 83.
+On September 20, 2015, Jeremy Tarcher died from Parkinson's disease; he was 83.